jamsocket/plane/docs/docs/getting-started.md

 To follow this getting started guide, you'll need the following:

-- Docker Engine
-- Docker Compose
+- Docker
 - Plane [source code](https://github.com/drifting-in-space/plane)

-Running Plane requires **Docker Engine**.
+Running Plane requires **Docker**.
 For Linux, installation instructions for popular distributions are [available here](https://docs.docker.com/engine/).

-For Mac and Windows users, the easiest way to get Docker Engine is through [**Docker Desktop**](https://docs.docker.com/desktop/).
+For Mac and Windows users, the easiest way to get Docker is through [**Docker Desktop**](https://docs.docker.com/desktop/).

-This getting started guide uses [**Docker Compose**](https://docs.docker.com/compose/install/linux/) to simplify getting an environment set up.

 You'll also need a clone of the Plane repo to follow along.
 You can obtain one with git: